“Bacchus and a Divine March” — after La Jeunesse de Bacchus

 Tattooed for @etions_formidables

-This tattoo comes from La Jeunesse de Bacchus — not as a fragment, but as a movement.
-What matters here isn’t a single figure.
-It’s the procession itself.
-A march that never really stops.
+This tattoo comes from La Jeunesse de Bacchus — not as a copied fragment, but as a movement taken from the painting.

-The tattoo was placed on the back of the knee — a demanding area, intense and unforgiving.
-It felt right.
-Like the procession itself, the piece asked for endurance.
-For surrender.
+The tattoo was placed on the back of the knee — a difficult area, intense, sensitive, and unforgiving.
+The placement felt right.
+The body bends there.
+It moves there.
+It does not allow the image to remain completely still.

-This isn’t a myth frozen in time.
-It’s a reminder of something deeply human — the need to step outside structure and follow a rhythm without knowing where it leads.
+A reminder of something deeply human — the need to step outside order, even briefly, and follow a pulse without knowing exactly where it leads.

 The procession is still moving.